simonesilvestroni/m2m-website/_posts/2021-04-06-daw-from-logic-to-pro-tools-to-reaper-part-3.md

 In a video about ReaComp (stock compressor plug-in), he pointed out a slight defect in the range of a slider.
 This is what happened, just _a week later_:

-{% include pattern-figure.html image="({{ site.url }}/assets/images/dan-worrall-reaper-comp.jpg" caption="REAPER compressor received a prompt update after a minor defect was pointed out on YouTube" width="768" height="555" %}
+{% include pattern-figure.html image="(/assets/images/dan-worrall-reaper-comp.jpg" caption="REAPER compressor received a prompt update after a minor defect was pointed out on YouTube" width="768" height="555" %}

 ## Benefit 8: Efficiency